 The queue requires two pointers.
 (One is FRONT and other is REAR pointer.)

-An example of Stack:
+An example of a Stack:

-When a program calls a subroutine, which calls another subroutine and so on… You have a stack to store these recursive subroutine calls.
+When a program calls a subroutine, which calls another subroutine and so on… You need a stack to store these recursive subroutine calls.

-An example of Queue:
+An example of a Queue:

 Whenever the system receives interrupt call, the system adds it to the event queue.
 System services them in the same order as they appear.

 |Data insertion and data removing occur only at one end.

-|Adding operation in the stack is called as PUSH.||Adding operation in the queue is called as Enqueue.|
+|Adding operation in the stack is called as PUSH operation.

-|Removing element in the stack is called as POP.||Removing element in the queue is called as dequeue.|
+|Removing element in the stack is called as POP operation.

 |Queue uses two pointers so-called “Front” and “Rear” pointers.

-|Example: A system interrupt is a good example where queue mechanism is used.
+|Example: A system interrupt is a good example where the queue mechanism is used.

-Related Read: difference between Min and Max Heap
+Related Read: Difference between Min and Max Heap